-The following options for “Parental Choice” are available to parents or guardians who are eligible to receive child care subsidy payments through the Department of Human Services (DHS), Economic Security Administration (ESA) formerly Income Maintenance Administration (IMA), Child Care Services Division (CCSD). ).
+The following options for “Parental Choice” are available to parents or guardians who are eligible to receive child care subsidy payments through the Department of Human Services (DHS), Economic Security Administration (ESA), Child Care Services Division (CCSD).
 A brief description of the types of services offered is identified as Options for Parental Choice.

 In addition, the DC Child Care Connections Resource and Referral Center offers telephone and walk-in referral services for Parents/Guardians and Providers

-The free and confidential telephone service assist parents/guardians looking for licensed child care in the District of Columbia.
-You may identify a Provider of your choice or obtain a Listing of Providers through the DC Child Care Connections My Child Care DC at http://www.learndc.org/childcarefinder
+This free and confidential telephone service assists parents/guardians looking for licensed child care in the District of Columbia.
+You may identify a provider of your choice or obtain a listing of providers through the DC Child Care Connections My Child Care DC at http://childcareconnections.osse.dc.gov/.

-The DC CCR&R offers public search options for parents to conduct their own search.
+The DC CCR&R offers public search options for parents to conduct their own searches.
 The center includes a resource lending library where families can obtain articles, books, resources, and other materials that focus on issues of child development, special needs, school readiness, and other topics of interest to parents.
-The resource library is on-line at http://www.learndc.org/childcarefinder
+The resource library is online at http://childcareconnections.osse.dc.gov/.